 My early experiences with exceptional quality confirmed that the best almost always worked better and lasted longer - outcomes that anyone should like.
 I thought, “Price aside, everyone wants the best quality?”
 But price is always a consideration, even if you can afford otherwise.
-So, more accurately, “Everyone wants the best quality for a price they’re able or willing to pay?”
+So, more accurately, “Everyone wants the best quality for a price they’re willing (or able) to pay?”

 As I was growing up, lessons about quality seemed to be regular occurrences.
 Whether products or services, it was pretty apparent that some were simply better, and, others, not so much.
 I can still remember helping my dad build a summer deck.
 The advantages of quality applied to everything - tools, lumber, paint and, of course, our own labor.
-All I can say is lots of lessons learned during that fun event.
+All I can say is a lot of lessons were learned during that "fun" event.

 My appreciation of quality became more informed as I got older.
-I learned that it isn’t about wanting the best, for that’s nearly universal; it’s about identifying what makes for the best quality and then selecting the product or service that delivers the absolute best for what you’re willing or able to pay.
+I learned that it isn’t about wanting the best, for that’s nearly universal; it’s about identifying what makes for the best quality and then selecting the version that delivers the absolute best outcome for what you’re willing or able to pay.

 I've learned that the best quality is often defined by what you don’t see.
 There are countless examples of this since what we generally see is only the exterior façade.
 Anything mechanical is an obvious case study, but consider a women’s handbag.
 What we see is the design and outer materials.
 What you don’t see are the materials used to construct the bag – the lining, padding, thread, adhesives, fasteners, and more.
 And these mean something if you want your bag to hold its shape, last for more than a year or two, survive the inevitable liquid assault, and look new when it isn’t.

 I've also learned that remarkable quality, like so much in life, is based on making mistakes.
-In one of my earlier "careers" I built racing kayaks.
+Years ago I built racing kayaks.
 Yep, those long pointy tubes.
 As I gained more experience, I became pretty efficient.
 I could build boats faster.
 But unless I was willing to experiment, to test different materials or techniques, greater efficiency didn’t necessarily mean higher quality.
 So, to make better boats – lighter, stronger, and faster – I had to make lots of mistakes to discover improvements and develop higher quality.

 Now, I'm convinced that exceptional quality requires a constant drive to improve and innovate.
 The fact is, whatever seems amazing today is likely to be surpassed tomorrow.
 So not only is quality associated with a willingness to make mistakes, it also requires a commitment to continual improvement and innovation.
 The craftsmen who build our bags provide a perfect example.
 They’ve been crafting handbags for decades, but nothing is sacrosanct when it comes to their process.
 New equipment, different materials and techniques, and innovative designs all contribute to overall improvements, not just in style but in functionality and performance, as well.